Skip to content

 1. Indicator limits

-2. Many traders use maximum 3 indicators per chart
+2. Users commonly use maximum 3 indicators per chart

 3. More indicators can slow performance and create visual clutter